john-markowsky/retino-guard.ai/README.md

 # ![image](https://user-images.githubusercontent.com/123923257/216790444-643e3e84-f2f8-42f2-b59b-3c0cf9c26ccf.png)
-# Retino Guard AI: Decision Support System for Diabetic Retinopathy Prevention
+# RetinoGuard.ai: Decision Support System for Diabetic Retinopathy Prevention

 ## Introduction
 Diabetic retinopathy (DR) is an extremely serious but all too common complication of diabetes mellitus which causes blindness.
 “Diabetic retinopathy is the most frequently occurring complication of diabetes mellitus and remains a leading cause of vision loss globally.
 Its etiology and pathology have been extensively studied for half a century, yet there are disappointingly few therapeutic options.”(Stitt et al., 2016).
 Early detection and proper management of diabetic retinopathy can reduce the possibility of vision loss, but with current methods, diabetic retinopathy is difficult to diagnose early.
 With the rate of diabetes climbing yearly, there is a pressing need for an intelligent system to support healthcare providers in detecting and managing diabetic retinopathy.